sungshon/PimpMyStremio/docs/README.md

 ## Difference between SDK and PimpMyStremio add-ons

+PimpMyStremio add-ons all need to have an entry point, by default `./index.js` is used, you can set a different entry point by setting the `entry` property for your addon in `addonsList.json`.

-PimpMyStremio add-ons all need to have an `index.js` file as the entry point, are written in Node.js and `index.js` must export the `stremio-addon-sdk` router.
+All addons are written in Node.js and the entry point must export the `stremio-addon-sdk` router.

-`index.js` example:
+Example:

 ```javascript
 const { addonBuilder, getRouter } = require('stremio-addon-sdk')